-Driving your own motorbike in Vietnam adds to the already high thrill in visiting this amazing land.
-It grants you a freedom that you can’t get with taxis or even riding on the back of a Grab motorbike (like Uber).
+Driving your own motorbike in Vietnam adds to the already high thrill of visiting this amazing land.
+It grants you the freedom that you can’t get with taxis or even riding on the back of a Grab motorbike (like Uber).

 There are certain things that you need to know before renting a motorbike and driving out into traffic.
 We’ll review the laws surrounding riding a motorbike as a foreigner, and tips on how to drive like one of the few traffic law-abiding locals.

 Yes, you certainly can, and probably should.
 If you have the passion and interest enough to ask that question, then it’s time to give riding a motorbike in Vietnam a shot.

 dIt’s interesting to note that foreigners cannot rent a car to self-drive in Vietnam, which is probably for their best.
 It’s only available if you hire a local Vietnamese driver.
 Let’s review some tips to keep you safe.

 There is a perfect harmony and chaos, a yin and yang of sorts, to the traffic flow in Vietnam.
 Visit any of the big cities, like Hanoi or Ho Chi Minh City, and you’ll witness tourists filming the perceived madness.
 It’s not as scary as it looks, and after a few days riding in the city, you’ll understand the system and be having a blast!